hirokoymj/gcp-study-note/study-app/README.md

 - Important: Each Cloud project can contain only a single App Engine application, and once created you cannot change the location of your App Engine application.[1]

 1. https://cloud.google.com/appengine/docs/flexible/managing-projects-apps-billing#create

+# Pub/Sub

+- Q: You have created a **code snippet** that should be triggered **whenever a new file** is uploaded to a Cloud Storage bucket.
+You want to deploy this code snippet.
+What should you do?

+# Cross projects

+- Q: You manage an App Engine Service that aggregates and visualizes data from BigQuery.
+The application is deployed with the default App Engine Service account.
+  The data that needs to be visualized resides in a different project managed by another team.
+You do not have access to this project, but you want your application to be able to read data from the BigQuery dataset.
+What should you do?

+- A: Ask the other team to grant your default App Engine Service account the role of BigQuery Data Viewer.

 # gcloud commands